 The same principle works for telescopes and apertures-the larger the aperture is, the more light the scope can obtain from the viewing object.
 More light allows a clearer view.

 This is the reason why telescopes are characterized by their aperture size.
 Assuming a bona fide design and up-to-the-mark material, a telescope with a larger aperture can give you higher magnification and sharper images.

 Recommended Accessories: Making the Most out of Your Telescope

 - Filters: Filters are like sunglasses for your eyepieces.
 They tone down the brightness of the light coming from the target object so that it becomes more visible.
 Moon filters are the most popular filters bought by telescope users as they make it easier to watch the moon during its brighter phases.
-Using the right filter, you will be able to unearth more detail and reduce visual obstruction.
+Using the right filter, you can unearth more detail and reduce visual obstruction.

 - Laser pointers: Laser pointers are quite convenient for night watching.
 The mini pen-shaped pointers are affordable and can easily fit into your finder scope holder.
 You can use it to pinpoint the location of a target.
-Just point the laser towards the object and align your telescope with the beam.
-Doing so, you can view the target on the scope.
+Point the laser towards the object and align your telescope with the beam.
+By doing so, you can view the target on the scope.